rsanheim/backspin/README.md

 ### Working with the Result Object

-The API returns a `Backspin::BackspinResult` object with helpful methods:
+The API returns a `Backspin::BackspinResult` object with details on run.

 ```ruby
 result = Backspin.run(["sh", "-c", "echo out; echo err >&2; exit 42"], name: "my_test")